How We Built an AI Consulting Team

-What if you could hire a McKinsey engagement team for the cost of an API call?
+What if you could hire a top-tier consulting team for the cost of an API call?

-We didn’t set out to clone McKinsey.
-We set out to solve a simpler problem: our clients needed strategic analysis before we could build them anything useful, and hiring human consultants for every engagement wasn’t going to scale.
+We didn't set out to replicate a consulting firm.
+We set out to solve a simpler problem: our clients needed strategic analysis before we could build them anything useful, and hiring human consultants for every engagement wasn't going to scale.

 So we asked: what if we could encode the methodology - not just the knowledge, but the actual process discipline - into AI agents that work as a team?

-The result is AgentMinds: four AI agents that implement the Bulletproof Problem Solving methodology (the framework taught at McKinsey, documented by Charles Conn and Robert McLean).
+The result is AgentMinds: four AI agents that implement problem-solving methodologies taught at top management consulting firms.[1]
 Each agent has a specific role, a specific personality, and specific quality standards.
 They argue with each other.
 They push back.
-They catch each other’s mistakes.
+They catch each other's mistakes.

 And in our testing, they produce something that no single AI prompt could.